twittersentimentanalysis/API-Sentiment-Analysis/README.md

 3. Go to http://localhost:8080/manager/html

-4. Load generated WAR file into section "Deploy > WAR file to deploy" and click on "Deploy"
+4. Load generated WAR file into section `Deploy > WAR file to deploy` and click on `Deploy`

-    > *By default generated WAR file is saved on `target` folder in the root project folder*
+    > *By default generated WAR file is saved on target folder in the root project folder*

 5. Go to http://localhost:8080/sentiment-analysis-api/swagger-ui.html and test the API